wanghmin/wanghmin2.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Huamin Wang is the chief scientist at [Style3D](https://www.linctex.com) and he leads Style3D's global research team.
 His research interests revolve around physics-based animation, with a specific focus on high-performance and high-fidelity animation of digital human by GPU and generative AI.

 Before joining Style3D, he was a tenured associate professor in the [CSE department](https://cse.osu.edu/) at [the Ohio State University](https://www.osu.edu) (2011 – 2021), and a postdoctoral researcher at [UC Berkeley](https://www.berkeley.edu/) (2009 – 2011).
 He has served on the technical committees of numerous conferences and chaired the papers programs of CASA 2017 and SCA 2023.
-He has been an associate editor of [the Visual Computer](https://link.springer.com/journal/371) since 2020.
+He is an associate editor of [IEEE Transactions on Visualization and Computer Graphics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945) and [the Visual Computer](https://link.springer.com/journal/371).